Last Updated: 9/30/20 | September 20th, 2020

 At first, they were deposited in a rather haphazard manner and the ossuary simply piled up.
 Eventually, the bones were organized and displayed in the way that you see them today.

-Since the first day they were complete, the Catacombs have been an object of curiosity, even for royalty.
-In 1787, Lord of d’Artois, who became King Charles 10, went down there with the ladies from the Court.
-In 1814, François 1st, Emperor of Austria, went to visit and explore them while he was in Paris.
-In 1860, Napoleon III went there with his son.
-The catacomb walls are also covered in graffiti dating from the eighteenth century.
-Everyone has left their mark on this place.
-Towards the end of the 18th century, the catacombs became a tourist attraction and have been open to the public on a regular basis from 1867.
+Since the first day they were completed, the Catacombs have been an object of curiosity, even for royalty.
+In 1787, Lord of d’Artois, who became King Charles X, went down there with the ladies from the Court.
+In 1814, François 1st, Emperor of Austria, explored them while he was in Paris.
+And in 1860, Napoleon III visited the catacombs with his son.

 In the dark galleries and narrow passages, you’ll see bones arranged in a macabre display.
-Catacombs are eerie.
-They are quiet, dark, damp, and a bit downright depressing.
+The catacombs are eerie.
+They are quiet, dark, damp, and a bit depressing.
 There are lots of bones around and most of them are just stacked up on each other.
-You’ll never know who is who – that skull you are looking at could be someone who died from the plague or be a wealthy aristocrat.
+You’ll never know who is who — that skull you are looking at could be someone who died from the plague or a wealthy aristocrat.
 You never know!

 I’ve visited this site multiple times and I always find it super creepy yet super interesting.
 I’ve been to many unusual places over the years, and the Catacombs of Paris is definitely one of the best.
-The history is fascinating and you can see the markings and initials from the centuries of visitors on the walls.
+The history is fascinating, and you can see the markings and initials from the centuries of visitors on the walls.
+It’s like stepping back in time.

 Interesting Facts About the Catacombs of Paris